kdwaterman/Raspi_Audio_Geolocation/README.md

 ## Introduction

 Time Difference of Arrival (TDOA) is a technique used to locate a signal source by analyzing the time delay of the signal reaching multiple receivers.
-This project demonstrates how inexpensive hardware and Python can implement this geolocation technique for pulses of audio signals.
+This project demonstrates how inexpensive hardware can be used to implement this geolocation technique for the detection and localisation of pulsed audio signals.

 > For more complex detection problems, additional receivers and streaming of audio data may be necessary.
 The former would be an easy alteration to this code base, the latter more complex.